The next frontier for copper

 And for copper, certainty matters.

-Several major deposits along the Andean margin — many already discovered, drilled, and technically de‑risked — don’t need higher copper prices to work.
+Several major deposits along the Andes, at the border between the two countries—many already discovered, drilled, and technically de‑risked—don’t need higher copper prices to work.
 They need predictability.
 Stable rules.
 Confidence that long‑dated capital won’t be punished mid‑cycle.
+I personally worked and even visited several of them.

 If Argentina delivers that, the country doesn’t need to rival Chile overnight to matter.
 It simply needs to move.
 Even one or two large projects entering construction would alter perceptions — and eventually, supply forecasts.